How to Make Homemade Elderberry Syrup (Immune Health & Allergy Relief)

 Why Make Elderberry Syrup?

 The most obvious reason is to help you stay healthy, naturally!
 The University of Michigan explains that elderberry syrup has been shown to have antiviral properties and alleviate symptoms of the common cold.
 It strengthens your immune system, is full of antioxidants, and has antimicrobial effects.
 The addition of honey helps to coat your throat and soothe coughs!
+It’s also reported to help ease the symptoms of seasonal allergies.
 Using local honey also inoculates you to local pollen, reducing allergy response over time.

 What exactly makes it so good for you?
 Well, it is loaded with wonderful things!